dejiabiola/ruby-task2/README.md

 If the user guesses wrong, user should be told "That was wrong"

 If users uses all available guessing power and still unable to guess right, user should be told "Game over!"

+## How to Run
+1. Clone the repo to your local device.
+2. Open the folder on command prompt
+2 Run code with <b>ruby guessing-game.rb</b>